sa35577/smart-scheduler/README.md

 ### Following:
 - [ ] Build a UI to enter tasks (what type? app, web, desktop/mobile)
 - [ ] Deploy & test
+- [ ] Develop a pipline for being able to revise events in the planning and post fix phase